Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Van Campens Glen Falls is a captivating waterfall accessible from Old Mine Road, which is closed in the winter.
 Because of the falls’ proximity to the road, it’s a relatively short walk to see these beautiful falls.

-If you feel like hiking, then you can park further away and then travel any number of trails, including the Hamilton trail.
+If you feel like hiking, then you can park further away and then hike any number of trails, including the Hamilton trail.
 This trail leads you right to the Van Campens Glen Falls.
 But be careful when you visit – in wet or icy conditions, the rocks that line the Falls can be slippery.
 Please use extreme caution.

 📚 Related Reading: Where to Stay in New Jersey (Best Areas, By a Local)